ccorcos/ccorcos.github.io/projects/_posts/2008-9-1-electric-truck.md

 ![](/img/etruck/batteries.jpg)

-We also beefed up the suspension with some air shocks to hold the extra weight (~ 1/2 ton) of the batteries.
+We also beefed up the suspension with some air bags to hold the extra weight (~ 1/2 ton) of the batteries.

 ![](/img/etruck/shocks.jpg)